In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 Read PostgreSQL INSERT INTO table + 9 Examples

-You can insert multiple rows in a table in PostgreSQL using SELECT query also.
+You can insert multiple rows in a table in PostgreSQL using a SELECT query also.
 The syntax is as follows:

 INSERT INTO table_name1 (column_list1)